Conditions

 1.1.
 The following terms and conditions apply to the commission contract that you (hereinafter referred to as "client") with us, the Optionata GmbH, (Kurfürstendamm 194, 10707 Berlin, hereinafter referred to as "Optionata").

 1.2.
-So far unless otherwise agreed, the inclusion of your own terms and conditions is contradicted.
+So far Unless otherwise agreed, the inclusion of your own terms and conditions, if any, is contradicted.

 2.1.
-Optionata will offer and sell the goods specified in Annex 1 (hereinafter referred to as "commission goods") on the website optionata.com in its own name and for a fee.
+Optionata will offer and sell the goods specified in Appendix 1 (hereinafter referred to as “commission goods”) on the optionata.com website for a fee in its own name and for its own account.

 2.2.
 The essential features of our service can be found in the respective offer.